FOR IMMEDIATE RELEASE: March 16, 2023

 Housing advocates released data Thursday showing that Ohio’s affordable housing shortage grew significantly more acute over the past year.

-The Gap report, released jointly by the Coalition on Homelessness and Housing in Ohio and the National Low Income Housing Coalition, reveals a deficit of about 270,000 rental units that are affordable and available to the 448,000 extremely low-income households in Ohio.
+, released jointly by the Coalition on Homelessness and Housing in Ohio and the National Low Income Housing Coalition, reveals a deficit of about 270,000 rental units that are affordable and available to the 448,000 extremely low-income households in Ohio.
 That equates to only 40 affordable units for every 100 households.

 Steep rent increases in recent years have fallen especially hard on the lowest income Ohioans.
 The shortage of affordable and available housing has grown 6% worse since the 2022 Gap report was released a year earlier.